TEIC/TEI/Documents/Git-README.md

 ### Remotes
-The first bit of difference is that when you want to sync your local copy with the server (if someone has pushed changes to GitHub, for example), you'll want to pull them down, using a command like `git pull origin master`.
+The first bit of difference is that when you want to sync your local copy with the server (if someone has pushed changes to GitHub, for example), you'll want to pull them down, using a command like `git pull origin dev`.
 "Git pull" is the command, "origin" is a nickname for the URL you cloned the repo from (GitHub in this case).
 You can have other remotes, and they don't have to be called "origin", it's just a convention.

 ### Branches
-The "master" part of your pull command is a branch name.
+The "dev" part of your pull command is a branch name.
 Again, this is a convention, but you can think of it like "trunk" in subversion.
 Branches in Git are very different from branches in svn.
 In the latter, they are copies of your working directories.
 In Git they are alternate paths in the commit history.
 You're not bloating the repo by creating branches in other words, you can use them as much as you like.
 You can create a new branch by issuing a `git checkout -b newbranchname` command.
 This creates a new branch, starting at the current commit (or HEAD in Git terminology) and switches you into it.
-Changes you make here won't be visible in master until and unless you merge them back in.
+Changes you make here won't be visible in dev until and unless you merge them back in.
 For more on branching, see
 <https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging>.

-Ok, so we're in master, and you just ran a pull command to make sure you're up-to-date with the copy on GitHub.
+Ok, so we're in dev, and you just ran a pull command to make sure you're up-to-date with the copy on GitHub.
 Now you want to make a change and send it back to the server.
 Unlike svn, where this is just one command (`svn commit`), in Git, changes have to be committed locally before they are pushed back.
 There are a couple of ways to do this.
 The simple one, where you just want to commit all of your changes, would use a command like `git commit -am "My helpful commit message"`.
 This says